Mastodon Democranomic

 ● Person F proposes that the rule-making part of each meeting will stop after two rounds in which everyone gets a turn (passes).

-● Person G proposes that every has to wear purple to each meeting (fails vote, but just barely).
+● Person G proposes that everyone has to wear purple to each meeting (fails vote, but just barely).

 ● Person H proposes that each proposed rules change should be sent to all group members at least 3 days before the next meeting so they may consider the rule before voting.
 This passes.
 (Discussion ensues about if this rule should come into effect now, and what that would entail, or comes into effect next meeting).